au-bio-bootcamp/Exercise-5/README.md

     1. `tar –xvzf Lamellibrachia_luymesi_sub1M_NON_NORM_Trinotate_May2015.tar.gz` (to unpack any .tar.gz archive)
     2. Now do a “long listing”.
 You see that a new directory has been created from unpacking the archive.
 Do a “long listing” to see what is in there:
     3. `ls –al Lamellibrachia_luymesi_sub1M_NON_NORM_Trinotate_May2015/`
     4. There should be ~10 files listed, with a variety of file extensions.
 Those with “transdecoder” in the file names are output from extracting the potential open reading frames (i.e., ORFs or protein-coding regions) such as the amino acid sequences themselves and their coordinates within respective contigs.
 You’ll also see that there are copies of the BLAST+ reports and PFAM output.
-Feel free to explore the contents of these files using the “head” command to see the first 10 lines in a file:
+Feel free to explore the contents of these files using the `head` command to see the first 10 lines in a file:
         1. `head FILENAME`

 11. Now let’s generate the final Trinotate reports from the archives.
 Within the directory containing the two (2) `*.tar.gz files`, execute the following command:
     1. `generate_Trinotate_report.sh`
     2. It will take 2-4 minutes to complete, with text scrolling across your screen during the process (try to follow the process by reading the text as it goes by).
 Once complete, the command line prompt will return.

 12. Do a “long listing” in the directory and note that there are now two (2) files ending in a `*.tab` extension.
 These are our finished Trinotate reports containing annotation in tab-delimited fields/columns for the genomic and transcriptomic assemblies of Lamellibrachia luymesi.
-While you could open these files in Microsoft Excel, use the “head” command to see the first 10 lines of each file and note that the first line (starting with a #) is a header detailing what data are in each field/column.
+While you could open these files in Microsoft Excel, use the `head` command to see the first 10 lines of each file and note that the first line (starting with a #) is a header detailing what data are in each field/column.

 Now that we have the two reports as plain text files, we can utilize our arsenal of Linux commands to begin analyzing them towards identifying potentially interesting biological trends.